 The slideshow presents a story about how Tyler and Zuri react to not getting their turns on the playground equipment after school.
 Tyler pouts and kicks a ball, while Zuri decides to calm down by taking some deep breaths.

 Explain mood: Feelings and emotions put you in a mood and your mood influences your choices.
 You can decide to motivate mood and make a fit choice.

 Check for understanding: How do you motivate an "I won't" mood?

 Students turn and talk about a time when they felt disappointed.
 Next, they name a fit choice or identify an adult they can go to for help to make a fit choice.

 Today we learned that we can decide to motivate an "I won't" mood and make a fit choice when we feel disappointed.
-Next we will learn how to think about fit food choices.
+Next, we will learn how to think about nutritious food choices.